-Buffers help, as do conservation set-asides, but we can't truly protect our river or our drinking water without more plants and roots in our tilled fields.
+Buffers help, as do conservation set-asides, but we can't truly protect our river or our drinking water without more plants and roots in our fields, year-round.
 To restore the river's water quality and aquatic life, we need more living green cover on our agricultural landscape.

 It's time to transition

-Much like the challenge of making wind and solar profitable in their early days, Minnesota's challenge is to make "next-generation" or "clean-water crops" (such as Kernza, a form of wild wheat) profitable to grow.
-More specifically, we need to make it profitable for farmers who grow rows of corn and soybeans to work in more cover and perennial crops.
+Much like the challenge of making wind and solar profitable in their early days, Minnesota's challenge is to make "next-generation" or "clean-water crops" (such as Kernza, which is related to wheat) profitable to grow.
+More specifically, we need to make it profitable for farmers who currently focus on corn and soybeans to work in more cover and perennial crops.

-Cover crops and/or deeper-rooted perennial crops act like a sponge, holding soil and fertilizer (or sediment and nitrates) in place, preventing them from running into local aquifers or wells, ditches, streams, and, eventually, the Mississippi River.
+Cover crops and deeper-rooted perennial crops have an important role to play in reducing erosion and pollutants like nitrates and phosphorous: They hold soil in place and also act like a sponge, preventing fertilizer from contaminating local aquifers or wells, ditches, streams, and, eventually, the Mississippi River.